buildspace/buildspace-projects/JS_DAO/en/Section_2/Lesson_3_Let_Users_Mint_Your_NFT.md

 ![Untitled](https://i.imgur.com/PjjDSxd.png)

 Nice!
-Here you'll see my NFT here has "6 owners".
+Here you'll see my NFT has "6 owners".
 You’ll also see it says “You own 1” which you’d see on your end as well as long as you minted one!

 ![Untitled](https://i.imgur.com/fdn9Qs4.png)